Pasta e Fagioli

 As you navigate menopause, you’ll have hormonal fluctuations (primarily from estrogen levels being unstable) that may leave you feeling depleted of energy, sleep-deprived, and frustrated with your changing body.
 We aim to deliver nutritious, plant-based recipes that support your hormones with the hope of offsetting some of those hormonal shifts.
 Here’s how the ingredients can be beneficial:

-• High-protein or whole-grain pasta: Pasta made from high-protein legumes or fiber-rich complex carbs means having it in your diet is not only “allowed” but also encouraged for women in their 40s, 50s, and beyond.
-They are necessary for blood sugar stabilization and satiety.
-This means you can feel fuller for hours after you eat.
-Feeling fuller and not crashing means you will be less inclined to snack on junk food between meals.
+• High-protein or whole-grain pasta: When pasta noodles are made from high-protein legumes or fiber-rich complex carbohydrates, they reap tons of health benefits.
+Despite what mainstream diets have led you to believe, having pasta in your diet is not only “allowed” but also encouraged.
+These healthy carbohydrates are necessary for blood sugar stabilization and satiety.
+They can help you feel full longer and avoid energy crashes that encourage you to snack on junk food between meals.

 • Cannellini beans: Beans are one of the most versatile health foods there is.
 Not only are they chock-full of vitamins, fiber, and protein, but they also add a creamy, yet hearty, texture to food.
-They also have phytoestrogens, meaning they have a compound that acts like estrogen in the body.
-This may help with menopause symptoms like hot flashes.
+They also reduce the risk of high blood pressure and heart disease.

 How to Make Pasta e Fagioli: